comiskyr-droid/Fish-Detection/README.md

 ## Known Issues or Limitations

 -  Currently isn't able to utilize the jellyfish class
 - When attempting to merge the two datasets, the jellyfish images don't show up in the confusion matrix
--   Issue 2

 ------------------------------------------------------------------------